Tesla's big battery races to keep South Australia's lights on

-HORNSDALE, Australia (Reuters) - One year after the state of South Australia suffered a major blackout, the clock has started ticking for Tesla Inc to finish building the world’s biggest battery to help keep the lights on in Australia’s most wind-dependent state.
+ADELAIDE, Sept 29 (Reuters) - One year after the state of South Australia suffered a major blackout, construction has started on building the world’s biggest battery to help keep the lights on in Australia’s most wind-dependent state.

 Tesla won a bid in July to build a 129 megawatt hour (MWh) battery and the state is counting on it to be ready by the start of the southern summer in December when electricity demand begins to peak.

-Tesla Chief Executive Officer Elon Musk vowed to install it within 100 days of signing a grid connection agreement or give it to the state for free.
-The grid agreement was signed on Friday, triggering the 100-day countdown, Tesla said.
+Tesla chief executive Elon Musk, currently visiting South Australia for a space conference, vowed to install it within 100 days of signing a grid connection agreement or give it to the state for free.

-At an event highlighting the construction progress on the battery, which is already half complete, Musk once again spoke of the future he sees for renewable energy and batteries.

-“This is just the beginning.
-What this serves as is a great example of what can be done,” Musk said at the event, which was powered entirely by battery packs.
+“Construction at the site is already well underway,” South Australia Energy Minister Tom Koutsantonis told Reuters.
+“The batteries are on track to be operational by December 1.”

 South Australia hopes the Tesla battery will forestall further blackouts, but Australia’s Treasurer Scott Morrison says it is just a “Hollywood solution” that is not solving the bigger problem of how to supply power when the wind isn’t blowing.

-“The batteries are on track to be operational by December 1,” South Australia Energy Minister Tom Koutsantonis told Reuters.

-Analysts have estimated the battery should cost around $750 to $950 per kilowatt, or up to $95 million.
+Analysts have estimated the battery, which will be tied to a wind farm run by France’s Neoen, should cost around $750 to $950 per kilowatt, or up to $95 million.
 Musk said in July the cost to Tesla would be “$50 million or more” if it failed to deliver the project on time.

-The Australian Energy Market Operator has warned the country faces a very tight power market this summer, following the closure of one Australia’s biggest coal-fired power stations in the neighboring state of Victoria.
+The Australian Energy Market Operator has warned the country faces a very tight power market this summer, following the closure of one Australia’s biggest coal-fired power stations in the neighbouring state of Victoria.

 “The battery has a very useful role to play in the South Australian electricity system at the moment,” said Sydney-based energy analyst David Leitch at ITK Services Australia, adding it was valuable insurance against the much heavier costs of another blackout.